pragmalang/pragma/docs/introduction.md

 }
 ```

-The output of the Heavenly compiler is a secure, scalable, idiomatic, and easy to use GraphQL API that you can run locally, or in the cloud.
+The output of the Heavenly compiler is a secure, scalable, idiomatic and easy to use GraphQL API that you can run locally, or in the cloud.

 <script src="../src/syntax-highlighter.js"></script>